2025 Malagasy protests: Origin

 Following this, a Facebook page named Gen Z Madagascar emerged as the primary organizing hub for the movement, rapidly gaining over 100,000 followers in five days.
 Its logo draws inspiration from the manga One Piece, replacing the traditional straw hat with a Malagasy-style hat.

 Timeline

-The previous day, September 24, 2025, was marked by the absence of President Andry Rajoelina and his delegation, who were in New York City for the 80th session of the United Nations General Assembly, where he delivered a speech.
-On the same day, the local government of the capital had banned protests on the grounds that they could lead to unrest.
-Nevertheless, demonstrations took place in the capital, Antananarivo, as well as in provincial towns such as Toamasina, Antsirabe, Toliara, and Antsiranana on September 25, 2025.
-Since 5:30 a.m.
-(EAT) on September 25, a large gendarmerie unit was present in the capital, cordoning off certain areas.
-Protesters were therefore unable to reach their meeting place.
-Protestors were thus unable to go to their dedicated meeting ground.
+On September 24, 2025, Rajoelina and his delegation were in New York City for the 80th session of the United Nations General Assembly where he delivered a speech.
+Although some local governments banned protests on the grounds that they could lead to greater unrest, demonstrations took place in the capital, Antananarivo, as well as in provincial towns such as Toamasina, Antsirabe, Toliara, and Antsiranana on September 25, 2025.
+A large gendarmerie unit was seen in the early hours in the capital, cordoning off certain areas to protestors.